Alcohol Use Disorder in Veterans and Active-Duty Military

 Harris, Alex H S, Kivlahan, Daniel R, Bowe, Thomas et al. (2010).
 Psychiatr Serv.
 DOI PubMed

-23.Trajectories of alcohol consumption in U.S. military veterans: Results from the National Health and Resilience in Veterans Study.Layer B
+33.Sex, Adverse Childhood Experiences, and Substance Use Disorders in US Military Veterans: Results From the National Health and Resilience in Veterans Study.Layer B